genai-personalization/genai-personalization.github.io/pages/GenAIRecP2025/index.md

       bio: >
         Dr. Wang-Cheng Kang is a Staff Research Engineer at Google DeepMind, working on LLM/GenAI for RecSys and LLM data efficiency.
 He held a PhD in Computer Science from UC San Diego, and interned at Adobe Research, Pinterest Labs, and Google Brain, focusing on recommender systems.
 He received RecSys'17 Best Paper Runner-up, and proposed SASRec, the first Transformer-based recommendation method.

+    - image_path: /assets/images/GenAIRecP2025/Neil_professional_snap_aug22.jpg
+      alt: "Neil Shah"
+      excerpt: >
+        **Neil Shah**<br>
+        Snap Research
+      bio: >
+        Dr. Neil Shah is a Principal Scientist at Snapchat.
+His research focuses on large-scale user representation learning, recommender systems and efficient ML.
+His work has resulted in 70+ refereed publications at top data mining and machine learning venues.
+He has also served as an organizer across multiple venues including KDD, WSDM, SDM, ICWSM, ASONAM and more, and received multiple best paper awards (KDD, CHI), departmental rising star awards (NCSU), and outstanding service and reviewer awards (NeurIPS, WSDM).
+He has also served as an organizer across multiple workshops and tutorials at KDD, AAAI, ICDM, CIKM and more.

     - image_path: /assets/images/GenAIRecP2024/Julian.jpg
       alt: "Julian McAuley"
       excerpt: >